-The sizes of the rooms are approximately to scale with the number and sizes of shared living rooms and guest rooms based on my assumption of how much entertaining and hosting people may be doing.
-Each guest suite has its own bathroom.
+The sizes of the rooms are shown approximately to scale with the number and sizes of shared living rooms and guest rooms based on my assumption of how much entertaining and hosting people may be doing.
+Each guest suite includes its own bathroom.

 In addition to the residents hosting friends and family, the guest suites would host people visiting for meditation retreats and arts & crafts workshops, or residents of affiliated communities with which there are reciprocal visiting privileges.

 The temple should of course include an extensive common private library, which can also support the arts and crafts teaching mission.
 The library as diagrammed assumes a very generous 20 linear feet of books and media per person.